byoo24/NYSBudget/README.md

 Bonus featuers:
-* Deploy Backbone.js as the Model to implement a MVC environment.
+* Deploy Backbone.js to mimic a MVC environment.
+This will improve the quality of user interaction.
+* Implement additional graphs, either a line graph or pie chart, to display more information.
-* Add High Chart's graphical component to create more interactivity.
+* Integrate the data with High Chart's graphical toolsets.